quanvo0112/UniTime-HCMUS/README.md

 2. Enable Developer Mode
 3. Click Load Unpacked
 4. Download ESTextension, then use Load Unpacked and select its extension folder
-5. On the HCMUS open class page, run the extension extraction
+5. On the HCMUS open class page, run the extension extraction with JSON Format
 6. Save output to resources/extracted_table.json